 There are a few things besides battery life I’d like to see improved:

 - Some of the more popular educational apps on iPad aren’t available in the Amazon App Store.
-This is really Amazon’s fault but the could do more to convince developers to target their plat form.
+This isn’t really Amazon’s fault but they could do more to convince developers to target their platform.

 The Back of the tablet is a bit slippery.
 I find myself gripping the tablet a little tighter than usual.
 A case or skin would probably alleviate that.